-There is a motto banded around Austin Texas, probably originating in the tacky tourist trade, of ‘too much music too little time’.
+There is a motto banded around Austin Texas, probably originating in the tacky tourist trade, of ‘so much music too little time’.
 This will likely also apply to many music events around the country, and in our own little world of deepest Suffolk on the first weekend of July, it was certainly a theme when reflecting upon the 10th renewal of the Maverick Festival.
 Some events grow, some events fizzle and die, but there is a level of consistency that singles out this now established festival, ranging from its gorgeous idyllic setting to the way the organisers feed the thirst for the type of music so many of its dedicated followers crave.
 Even the golden ball in the sky accepts the invite each year.
 Nevertheless, one interesting thought in the aftermath is what drives the viewing habits of folks over the weekend.

 The beauty of Maverick, and its compact location, is the appeal to spontaneous drifters with the urge to just saunter around the stages taking in full/part sets plus anything that catches the ear.
 On the other hand you have the dedicated planner with every hour marked out, maximising the volume of artists on offer to a multitude of motives.
 This can include old favourites, new favourites, hot tips and ones making the transition from record to stage in the domain of the listener.
 Inevitably, there are going to be many fine artists who don’t make a planner’s list; some have been seen elsewhere on a recent/upcoming tour or on a more frequent basis, while others could be the unknown stars of tomorrow.
 Therefore, with the crystal ball for tomorrow’s stars not fully functioning, the pick of the unseen acts was likely to be between Dean Owens, Worry Dolls, Erin Rae, Annie Keating, The Black Feathers and Hannah Aldridge.
 All have been subject to kind praise here in the past and please stay tuned for much more on the latter as her UK tour proceeds.